andresgmg/recursos-python/blog-api/README.md

 pip install -r requirements.txt
 ```

-Made with ❤️ by @davidcasr
+Made with ❤️ by Andres DevOps